ETS-ReactNative1/react-wisteria/README.md

 # React Wisteria

-**react-wisteria** is a library that wraps the [React Context](https://reactjs.org/docs/context.html) with a [Golden Path](https://github.com/Attrash-Islam/golden-path) Functional setter API that makes it easier to work with state.
+**react-wisteria** is a library that wraps the [React Context](https://reactjs.org/docs/context.html) with the [Golden Path](https://github.com/Attrash-Islam/golden-path) Functional setter API that makes it easier to work with state.
 Get your state and update it without the need for selectors, actions, reducers, types, etc.

 ## Background